Use Of Their In A Sentence

 7. Stay Informed:

 Organizations like GLAAD and the National Center for Transgender Equality offer valuable resources and guidance on inclusive language and pronoun usage.
-By staying informed and up-to-date, you can ensure that your pronoun usage is respectful, accurate, and effective.
+By staying informed and up-to-date, you can check that your pronoun usage is respectful, accurate, and effective.

 FAQ